veeshanr/veeshanr.github.io/pages/research.md

 Although primarily trained as an applied micro-economist, my research frequently traverses into interdisciplinary territories.
 My core research interests lie in the environmental and developmental issues facing vulnerable populations.
 Below is a preview of my past and current research:

 1. [Rayamajhee, V., & Joshi, A. (2018).
 Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund.
-Renewable Energy.]
+Renewable Energy,129(A),237-244.]
 [1]
+2. van der Goes, D., Edwardson, N., Rayamajhee, V., Hollis,C.,& Hunter, D. (2018).
+An Iron Triangle ROI Model for Healthcare.
+ClinicoEconomics and Outcomes Research. (in press)

+Under Review
-2. “Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal.” (with Alok K. Bohara) [Under Review]
+3.“Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal.” (with Alok K. Bohara) [Under Review]
-3. “Do voluntary associations reduce hunger?
+4. “Do voluntary associations reduce hunger?
 An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal.” with Alok K. Bohara [Under Review]
-4. “An Iron Triangle ROI Model for Healthcare.” with D. van der Goes, N. Edwardson [Revise& Resubmit in ClinicoEconomics and Outcomes Research].

 Papers nearing completion/Working Papers: